-Online training campaigns are organised every two years for all Group employees, to ensure that they are provided with a consistent level of awareness and regular updates.
-The latest campaign, launched in July 2020 in partnership with Wolters Kluwer France, was dedicated to anti-corruption.
+Mandatory online training campaigns are thus organised in two-year cycles for all Group employees, to ensure that they are provided with a consistent level of awareness and regular updates.
+The last phase of the 2020 campaign, realized in partnership with Wolters Kluwer France, was launched in November 2021 and targeted, in particular, new employees recruited during the 2021 calendar year.
+Thus, of a target of 148 new recruits in post in November 2021, 135 were trained using an anti-corruption e-learning module, i.e. 96% of the target.